I Regard All Who Learn as My Students

 Yet there is a saying that “a day in the heavens amounts to a thousand years on earth.”
 The saying refers to independent worlds where there is no such thing as space or time; namely, the worlds where divine ones reside, such as the Paradise of Ultimate Bliss, the Lapis Lazuli Paradise, the Falun Paradise, and the Lotus Paradise.
 The time in the large dimensions I mentioned, by contrast, is faster than ours here.
 If you have the ability to receive and hear what a being there says, as when your celestial ear has opened [and you have clairaudience], you will be able to hear those divinities speaking.
 But you won’t be able to make out what they say.
 Whatever you hear would sound like the twitter of birds or a turntable playing at a high speed.
 You wouldn’t be able to make out a single word.
 Of course, there are people who can hear music or speech from another dimension.
 But for that to be possible they must have a power that serves as a vehicle and fixes the discrepancy in time, and only then, when it’s transmitted to their ears, can they hear with clarity.
 So that is what’s at work.
 “Cosmic tongues” are most definitely not some kind of divine speech, contrary to what’s been claimed.

 When two divine beings meet, they need only smile to one another to convey whatever they intend.
 They may use a type of silent telepathy that takes the form of stereo sound in the ears of the receiver.
 With but a smile they can exchange their thoughts.
 However, they don’t rely on one method alone, and sometimes use other means.
 You may know that the lamas of Tibetan Esoteric Buddhism hold mudras in high regard.
-They will tell you, if you inquire, that mudras are the supreme yoga.
+They will tell you, if asked, that mudras are the supreme yoga.
 If you probe further you will find that they don’t know more beyond that.
 Mudras are hand movements that are actually a language of the divine.
 Divine ones use larger mudras in the presence of a larger audience, and they are both exquisite and diverse; in the presence of a smaller group they use smaller mudras, which are also pleasing to the eye and widely varying.
 Mudras are very sophisticated and rich, since they are a language after all.
 All of this used to be a guarded secret, but now I’ve disclosed it.
 Tibetan mudras represent just a few of the many that exist, having been drawn from them and systematized for use in Esoteric practice.
 They just amount to a language that’s been adopted for purposes of practice, and there are only a few, limited forms associated with this.
 Actual mudras are quite elaborate.

 What I Do for Learners